paldhous/ucsc/2018/visual-journalism/md/animations-r.md

 system("convert nations.gif \\( +clone -set delay 300 \\) +swap +delete  nations_with_pause.gif")
 ```

 This code uses the `system` function to send ImageMagick code to your wider computer system.
-It has same effect as if you ran the ImageMagick code in the Terminal.

 `convert` is one of the main commands in ImageMagick, used to convert between image formats as well as to manipulate images in a variety of ways.
 Here, `delay 300` increases the delay on the final frame to 3 seconds.